Some are observed, all leave traces: whole-population modeling of French elite civil servants' career paths: Discussion

+Across the whole elite French civil service, we find three profiles of organizations depending on the probability of leaving and the probability of coming back: one with high probability of leaving but low probability of coming back; one with low probability of leaving but high probability of coming back; and Inspection of Finances standing out from the rest with high probability of both leaving and coming back.
+Women have overall lower probability of leaving for the private sector than men, but the situation is not constant across public organizations.

-We have showcased the usefulness of our approach in two applied studies on French civil servants and their trajectory into the private sector, extending the social scientific literature along the way.
+Our approach has allowed us to extend the social science literature on French civil servants and their trajectories into the private sector.
 An innovation in our applied studies is found in the way data were collected and cleaned.
 Our philosophy was to automate as much work as possible, for example in the name-matching phase, which enabled us to study a population an order of magnitude larger than what is usually done in traditional elite research (prosopography studies rarely exceed a few hundred individuals).
 However, we were not able to automate everything away, like public-private organization name classification, and the main limitation would again become human time if a researcher attempted to scale up this work by another order of magnitude.
-Our MCMC sampling procedure is, compared to approximate calculations, more costly, which could also be a problem when trying to scale up this approach.
-We found that the main cost of the procedure was in the computation of the MLE in the initialization of each Metropolis step, in addition to the random walk which required multiple computations of the likelihood.
-The cost of the Gibbs step was less important as it was very easy to parallelize it across individuals.
-Enabling a better scaling of the procedure could enable to study of a larger population, at a finer scale than based on six-month increments.
+Our MCMC sampling procedure is more costly than approximate calculations: calculations remained very manageable in our study, but could also become an issue when trying to scale up this approach.
+Enabling a better scaling of the procedure could enable to study of a larger population, and at a finer scale than based on six-month increments.